rgrants/Vue-Express-Node-Mysql-with-Docker-compose-setup-for-local-development./README.md

 The frontend is in the 'client' folder, backend in the 'server' folder, and the database is mounted to your current directory in the 'db' folder.
 ![alt text](https://github.com/LawlesssHeaven/QuickInsert/blob/master/Capture.PNG)

+Application is inserting timestamps into database every 60 seconds using Node.js scheduler and MYSQL database.
+After you turn it on using START button it will run in backend without user interaction.
+You can stop it and re-run any time you want.
+Below START/STOP buttons you can see last 5 inserts.
+Pagination is used in VUE part to display data.